ClusterHQ/dvol/CONTRIBUTING.md

-Developing DVOL
+Developing dvol
 ---------------

-If you wish to work on DVOL, you'll first need [Go](http://www.golang.org) installed on your machine (version 1.6+ is *required*).
+If you wish to work on dvol, you'll first need [Go](http://www.golang.org) installed on your machine (version 1.6+ is *required*).

-For local dev first make sure Go is properly installed, including setting up a [GOPATH](http://golang.org/doc/code.html#GOPATH).
+For local dev, firstly make sure Go is properly installed, including setting up a [GOPATH](http://golang.org/doc/code.html#GOPATH).
 You will also need to add `$GOPATH/bin` to your `$PATH`.

-Next, using [Git](https://git-scm.com/), clone this repository into `$GOPATH/src/github.com/ClusterHQ/dvol`.
-All the necessary Golang dependencies are vendored, however you will need to install some Python dependancies and Golang tools -
+Next, clone this repository using [Git](https://git-scm.com/), into `$GOPATH/src/github.com/ClusterHQ/dvol`.
+All the necessary Golang dependencies are vendored.
+However, you will need to install some Python dependancies and Golang tools -

 ```sh
 $ make bootstrap
 ```

-To compile DVOL -
+To compile dvol -

 ```sh
 $ make build